celoyd/potato/tools/allow-list/README.md

 This directory contains:

-- [cids.csv](cids.csv), a CSV containing every CID (collect) in the Maxar Open Data Program and its subjective rating, by me, on several quality axes described below.
+- [ratings.csv](ratings.csv), a CSV containing every CID (collect) in the Maxar Open Data Program and its subjective rating, by me, on several quality axes described below.
 You can use it to replicate:
 - [allow-list.csv](allow-list.csv), about 200 of the CIDs that rank highest in a combined quality metric defined below.
 The CSV filename suffix is only by courtesy; it’s simply one CID per line.
 This is useful as input for `chip.py`.

 ## Introduction